frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 ### Data Fetching (on the server)

-Data fetching can be done in Next.js on a page-by-page basis.

 You can choose the data fetching strategy that best fits the specific page requirements.

 #### Static Data Fetching is the default behavior in Next.js.